 Welcome to my website.
+My email address is .
 If you’re looking for my work website, go here.

 I currently live in San Diego and work as a graduate student in computational neuroscience with Prof. Charles Stevens.

 Here is my CV.

 My professional training and interests are in the areas of cognitive studies, computers, collaboration, and mathematics.
 See my work website.

 Probably the most useful thing i’ve done for the world so far is viperre, an emacs mode that has a vi-like modal distinction between editing and movement, with an optimized keyboard layout of the movement commands.

 Here is my calendar.

 My current main project is my phd thesis, which is an analysis of the anatomy of the cerebral cortex using gene expression data from the Allen Brain Atlas.
 See our SFN 2010 poster and my work website.

 My next project is scheduled to be http://pietrust.com